marianoguerra/efene/docs/reference/expressions/when.rst

 sequence GuardSeq which evaluates to true is found.
 Then the corresponding Body (sequence of expressions) is evaluated.

-The return value of Body is the return value of the if expression.
+The return value of Body is the return value of the when expression.

 If no guard sequence is true, an if_clause run-time error will occur.